fivexl/terraform-aws-eventbridge-to-amazon-q/README.md

 1. Amazon Q Developer workspace must be configured and accessible
 2. Chat bot must be subscribed to the SNS topic configuration

+> Note: AWS managed service keys don't allow you to modify access policies, so you will need AWS KMS/CMK for encrypted SNS topics.
+You can then update the access permissions in the AWS KMS key policy to allow the service that sends messages to publish to your encrypted SNS topics (for example, EventBridge).

 3. If using existing SNS topic, ensure it has proper permissions for EventBridge to publish messages

 ## Important Notes